shayonpal/git-repo-monitor/README.md

 - For slow performance, the fetch timeout can be adjusted
 - If iTerm2 doesn't open, verify the AppleScript path in BetterTouchTool

+## Recent Updates

+- **2025-06-06**: Fixed remote change detection by enabling fetch by default (resolved issue #1)
+- **2025-06-06**: Enhanced git monitoring system with shared utilities and IDE integration
+- **2025-06-06**: Updated AppleScript path to match current directory structure
+- **2025-06-02**: Consolidated documentation and improved project structure

+## Known Issues

+Currently no open issues.
+The system is stable and actively maintained.

+## Contributing

+Issues and pull requests are welcome at [GitHub](https://github.com/shayonpal/git-repo-monitor).

 ## Version History

-- **2025-01-06**: Enhanced system with shared utilities, IDE support, and diverged branch handling
+- **2025-06-06**: Enhanced system with shared utilities, IDE support, and diverged branch handling
+- **2025-06-04**: Fixed remote change detection issue
 - **Previous**: Basic monitoring with simple pull functionality

 ## Last Updated

-2025-01-06 - Complete system overhaul with enhanced workflow and reliability improvements.
+2025-06-24 - Documentation updated to reflect current project status and repository structure.